Introduction to the English Goldendoodle:

 - Obedience / Puppy Classes: Highly consider obedience or puppy classes for your Goldendoodle in order to teach them basic commands, help them socialize, and instill trust in their owner.
 Goldendoodles are a highly trainable breed and it’s best to ultilize their puppy years in order to have a well-behaved adult Goldendoodle.

-Since Goldendoodles are a mix between Golden Retriever and Poodle, they obtain a unique genetic trait called Hybrid Vigor also known as Heterosis or Outbreeding Enchancement.
+Since Goldendoodles are a mix between Golden Retriever and Poodle, they obtain a unique genetic trait called Hybrid Vigor also known as Heterosis or Outbreeding Enhancement.
 This means that Goldendoodles obtain increased biological qualities that are superior to their parents and are less likely to have genetic problems that are a result of inbreeding or breeding purebreds.
-In other words, Goldendoodles will almost always be healthier than either a purebred Golden Retreiver or a purbred Poodle because they will only inherit genetic problems that is common to both the Poodle and Golden Retriever.
+In other words, Goldendoodles will almost always be healthier than either a purebred Golden Retriever or a purebred Poodle because they will only inherit genetic problems that are common to both the Poodle and Golden Retriever.
 The life expectancy of a Goldendoodle can be estimated to be 10 to 14 years.

 Goldendoodles will suffer from the same health issues as their parents which may include:

-- Eye Disorders: Progressive retinal atrophy (PRA) is bilaterial degeneration of the retina and can cause poor vision.
+- Eye Disorders: Progressive retinal atrophy (PRA) is bilateral degeneration of the retina and can cause poor vision.
 This is an inherited disease that cannot be cured.

 - Obesity: Goldendoodles are highly susceptible to obesity due to overfeeding and lack of exercise.
-Obesity lowers the dogs quality of life as well as takes years off their life expectancy.
-A study on Golden Retrievers showed that over 60% of the that dog breed is overweight and suffer from health issues like damaged joints, high blood pressure, kidney and live disease, diabetes and cancer.
+Obesity lowers the dog’s quality of life as well as takes years off their life expectancy.
+A study on Golden Retrievers showed that over 60% of that dog breed is overweight and suffers from health issues like damaged joints, high blood pressure, kidney and liver disease, diabetes, and cancer.